Mediation: A Tin Can Phone Metaphor

 In most cases, it is not appropriate for those who would only serve as witnesses in a trial to attend the mediation.

 I will start with a 5-minute opening statement covering the basis of the mediation and remind everyone about confidentiality.
-I will aslo remind everyone my role which is to guide the conversation, manage emotions, and help the parties find common ground.
+I will also remind everyone my role, which is to guide the conversation, manage emotions, and help the parties find common ground.

 Then each side will have an opportunity to present their perspective.
 During that time, I will ask the other party not to interrupt.
 The duration will depend on the complexity of the case.
-I will occasionaly ask questions and summurize what is said.
+I will occasionally ask questions and summarize what is said.

 Following this, I will hold “Joint Sessions” with all parties or “Caucuses” which are private, confidential meetings with each party separately.
 Caucuses allow each side to speak freely and discuss sensitive information with the mediator without the other party present.